cyberoblivion/co-blog/_posts/2025-05-02-git-tips-and-tricks.markdown

 ---

+## What's Next: Bringing This Setup to Windows

+Love this Linux-based workflow but stuck on Windows?
+Good news; you don't have to choose between operating systems anymore.

+In the next post, we'll explore **Windows Subsystem for Linux (WSL)**, which lets you run a full Linux environment directly on Windows 11.
+No dual boot, no virtual machines, just native Linux performance with all the Windows convenience.

+With WSL, you can:
+- Use this exact bash configuration and git setup on Windows
+- Run Linux command-line tools alongside Windows applications
+- Keep your `~/dev/` directory structure and workflow intact
+- Switch seamlessly between PowerShell and bash

+Think of it as the best of both worlds; Windows for your desktop apps and gaming, Linux for your development workflow.
+We'll walk through installation, configuration, and integrating WSL with VS Code, Windows Terminal, and your existing Windows tools.

+Stay tuned for that deep dive.
+It's a game changer for developers who need both ecosystems.

 ## Conclusion

 Your development environment should work for you, not against you.
 This setup gives me fast navigation, powerful git shortcuts, and the visibility I need to work confidently.